hastexo/hastexo-xblock/README.md

     value: { get_attr: [ training_key, private_key ] }
 ```

-Aside from the above constraints, you are free to do as you wish with your
-training enviroment.
-A sample template has been provided under
-`heat-templates/hot/openstack-sample.yaml`.

-To instruct the XBlock to create a stack for a student *and* to display a
+To create a stack for a student and display a terminal window where invoked,
-terminal window where invoked, define the `hastexo` tag **once per section** in
+you need to define the `hastexo` tag in your course content with the following
-your course content.
-(Doing so for more than one unit per section has undefined
-behavior, as of the current version.)
+information:

-As you can see below, in addition to the credentials to the public or private
+* The credentials for the public or private OpenStack cloud
-OpenStack cloud of your choice, you'll need the static asset path to your Heat
+* The static asset path to your Heat template
-template, and the name of the user that the XBlock will use to connect to the
+* The name of the user that the Xblock will use to connect to the environment
-environment via SSH:
+  via SSH.

 ```
 <vertical url_name="lab_introduction">